Silk Road Highlights 8 Days

 Day 4.
 Urumqi/Turpan

-Visit Xinjiang Museum to see the mommies, particularly Loulan Beauty and Xiaohe Beauty.
-Afterwards, take a ride to Turpan.
-Turpan Basin is a key part on the ancient Silk Road, with well preserved ruins and grottos, you will visit Astana Ancient Tombs, Karez Irrigation System, Ancient City of Gaochang, and Bezklik Grottoes.
+This morning you will visit the renown Xinjiang Museum to see the mommies, particularly Loulan Beauty and Xiaohe Beauty.
+Afterwards, take a 3-hour ride to Turpan.
+Turpan Basin is a key part on the ancient Silk Road, with its well-preserved ruins and grottos due to local dry climate.
+You will visit Astana Ancient Tombs, Karez Irrigation System, Ancient City of Gaochang, and Bezklik Grottoes.

 -Xinjiang Museum: It houses numerous relics and exhibitions.
 Mummies from Taklamakan desert and Turpan basin will amaze you with their features.